-In the digital realm, you can be anyone or anything.
-You are free to look however you want to.
-You can even have multiple avatars.
-You don’t have to follow any rules the society has unconsciously or consciously imposed on us.
-You don’t have to be that perfect human, with the perfect DNA, ticking all the boxes of the (harder and harder to reach) beauty standards.
-What’s amazing about using face filters is that you can transform yourself into almost anything in a second.
-You don’t have to learn a new skill, to have any specific talent, spend hours doing your makeup, it’s effortless.
 And if you want to put more effort in, you can learn how to develop your own face filters (all the tutorials are available for free online) and create your own fantasies and share them with the world.
-I think it enables people to see themselves in so many different ways that it can only help them open their minds to other types of beauty, at least I hope so!
-I think what’s also great is that it definitely helps feeling more comfortable with yourself, overcome digital public shyness, giving you self confidence to show yourself out there.
+I think it enables people to see themselves in so many different ways that it can only help them open their minds to other types of beauty; at least, I hope so!

-You have recently collaborated in a project with Madrona, a makeup artist that lives miles away from you and who you’ve never had the chance to meet in person (yet!).
+You have recently collaborated on a project with Madrona, a makeup artist that lives miles away from you and who you’ve never had the chance to meet in person (yet!).
 How did that collaboration come to be, and how was the process of working together?

 It can only create the best artistic connections!
-Very randomly this year, HUH contacted me and proposed me to do a collaboration with Madrona again, SAY NO MORE, of course, I was up to it.
-We first discussed about the concept, our keyword was “Otherworldly”.
+Very randomly this year, HUH contacted me and proposed to do a collaboration with Madrona again; SAY NO MORE; of course, I was up to it.
+We first discussed the concept; our keyword was “Otherworldly”.
 She made her makeup first, sent me some pictures and videos, and I started from there to build the 3D parts for the final AR project.

 Which tools and programs do you usually use for your creations, and what’s your creative process?

-For some projects, especially for commissioned works, I start by sketching ideas prior to 3D modelling.
-But my favourite way of working is experimenting in 3D from the start, it surprises me more and I like to build stuff little by little instead of trying to reproduce a drawing which could be frustrating and limiting for me (and I don’t draw that well).
+For some projects, specially commissioned work, I start by sketching ideas before 3D modelling.
+But my favourite way of working is experimenting in 3D from the start, it surprises me more, and I like to build stuff little by little instead of trying to reproduce a drawing which could be frustrating and limiting for me (and I don’t draw that well).

-Sometimes it can also be frustrating seeing so many productions when you’re doing nothing much, you feel like yous should be making art but you cannot.
-But you need to remind yourself in those moments that it’s gonna pass and that time is gonna do its job and you’re gonna feel better soon.
+Sometimes it can also be frustrating seeing so many productions when you’re doing nothing much, you feel you should be making art, but you cannot.
+But you need to remind yourself in those moments that it’s going to pass and that time is going to do its job, and you’re going to feel better soon.
 Creativity requires time.
-It’s impossible and inhuman to constantly feel inspired and motivated.
+It’s impossible and inhuman to feel inspired and motivated constantly.

-How do you understand beauty differently since you got into 3Dmakeup?
-Do you think face filters are or will be disrupting the beauty standards, as the digital world continues to evolve at full speed and people spend more and more time in digital realms?
+How do you understand beauty differently since you got into 3D makeup?
+Do you think face filters are or will be disrupting the beauty standards as the digital world continues to evolve at full speed and people spend more and more time in digital realms?

 At least it’s accessible to everyone!
 Being pretty now can be so expensive.
 Quality makeup and skincare products, plastic surgery, injections… I’m happy that people can feel more comfortable with themselves using those beautifying filters, but what happens when the filter goes off?
 I personally cannot look at myself in the mirror.
-I hope people will be bored with that seeking of physical perfection and understand that beauty relies on something deeper and more emotional.
+I hope people will be bored with seeking physical perfection and understand that beauty relies on something deeper and more emotional.

-I’m excited about how the technologies will evolve and how very soon we’ll see people wearing digital makeup AND clothes in the streets with our own eyes!!
+I’m excited about how the technologies will evolve and how, very soon, we’ll see people wearing digital makeup AND clothes in the streets with our own eyes!!